 - have personal information kept private and confidential

 Most examinations are done in private.
 However, you or the doctor can ask for another person, called a chaperone or observer, to be present during the examination.
 If the doctor wants someone else in the room, including a chaperone or a medical student, they need your permission.

-If you’d like to report inappropriate behaviour, such as touching of a sexual nature, visit the Australian Health Practitioner Regulation Agency website and go to the ‘Make a complaint’ page.
+If you would like to report inappropriate behaviour, such as touching of a sexual nature, visit the Australian Health Practitioner Regulation Agency website and go to the 'Make a complaint' page.
 Remember, you should be able to feel safe and comfortable when seeing a doctor.

 Finding the right doctor

 It is important that you trust your doctors and have a good rapport with them.
 To ensure you receive the best healthcare, you will need to see someone you can talk to, who listens and who takes you seriously.